jxiw/MambaInLlama/README.md

 messages = [[
     {
+        "role": "system",
+        "content": "You are a friendly chatbot who always responds in the style of a theoretical physicist.", },
+    {
         "role": "user",
-        "content": "Tell me the history about chinese guzheng?", },
+        "content": "Tell me the brief history about chinese guzheng?", },
 ]]